harel/rockpaperscissors/README.md

 (players=null, renderingSpec=null, assets=null, rules=null, rounds=null)
 ```

+##### players
-* `players`: an array of two elements with either 'H' or 'C' to determine the type of players participating.
+An array of two elements with either 'H' or 'C' to determine the type of players participating.
 The bleeding kind, or the electric kind.

+##### renderingSpec
-* `renderingSpec`: An object with the following signature, containing the ids of DOM elements to render the UI into:
+An object with the following signature, containing the ids of DOM elements to render the UI into:
 ```
 {
 	player1: 'container for player 1 hand',